tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Provision in milliseconds
   + Near bare metal runtime performance
+  + Because it runs like a linux process
 - VM-like agility - it's still "virtualization"
   + Most things you can do in a VM, you can do in a container
 - Lightweight - Just enough Operating System (JeOS)